-The Food and Drug Administration (FDA) describes caffeine as both a drug and a food additive; it is used in prescription and OTC medicines to treat tiredness, drowsiness, and to improve the effect of some pain relievers.
+In prescription and over-the-counter (OTC) medicines, caffeine is used to treat tiredness and drowsiness, and to improve the effect of some pain relievers.

 Caffeine's use as an alertness aid should only be occasional.
 It is not intended to replace sleep and should not regularly be used for this purpose.

-In the U.S., more than 90 percent of adults use caffeine regularly, with an average consumption of more than 200 milligrams of caffeine per day - more caffeine than in two 6-ounce cups of coffee or five 12-ounce cans of soft drink.
+In the United States (U.S.), more than 90 percent of adults use caffeine regularly, with an average consumption of more than 200 milligrams of caffeine per day.
+This is more caffeine than in two 6-ounce cups of coffee or five 12-ounce cans of soft drink.

 Caffeine occurs naturally in the leaves, seeds, or fruit of more than 60 plant species, including:

-Caffeine acts as a natural pesticide for plants; it paralyzes and kills insects that attempt to feed on them.
+Caffeine in plants acts as a natural pesticide.
+It paralyzes and kills insects that attempt to feed on them.

-Caffeine no longer only features in tea, coffee, and chocolate; it is regularly added to gum, jelly beans, waffles, water, syrup, and more.
+Caffeine features in tea, coffee, and chocolate, and it is regularly added to gum, jelly beans, waffles, water, syrup, marshmallows, sunflower seeds, and other snacks.

-The FDA has not set an amount for children, but the American Academy of Pediatrics discourages the consumption of caffeine and other stimulants by children and adolescents.
+There is no set limit for children, but the American Academy of Pediatrics (AAP) discourages the consumption of caffeine and other stimulants by children and adolescents.

 The amount of caffeine included in some common foods and beverages are: